jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

     * Developers who learn how to leverage Generative/Agentic AI will have an advantage over those who do not.
     * Build your own AI Agent to solve a problem for you.
     * Learn how to code with Generative/Agentic AI.
 You may not be allowed to leverage these tools in your academic career yet, but you will be expected to use them in your career.
 Any experience you can gain would be worth the investment.
 Recode some of your previous course assignments with the assistance of AI.
 Find out what works and what doesn't work.
-* Work on any type of software project whether it's your own or an open source project.
+* Work on any type of software project whether it's your own or an open-source project.
 * Learn a new programming language, programming paradigm, or framework, such as [Spring](https://en.wikipedia.org/wiki/Spring_Framework).

 These ideas are not mutually exclusive.
 Many reinforce one another.

-There are countless often free resources for all of these on the internet.
+There are countless, often free, resources for all of these on the internet.

 Include what you learned and accomplished in your résumé.
 Document what you produced in GitHub.